Mateo-Revilla/FinanceHadoop/README.md

 #### Running the program
 For analysis, run each mapper with the reducer separately and input the output stream to plotter.py to get the chart.
-For data processing, check the file structure comments
+For data processing, check the file structure comments For more information, check the screenshots in `results` folder

 ## Amazon and Government Restrictions (Lockdown) (Kate)